plone/training/mastering-plone/volto_talk_listview.rst

 In this part you will:

 * Create the view component
-* Register a react view component for the Folder content type
+* Register a react view component for folderish content types
-* Use an endpoint of Plone REST API to fetch content
+* Use an existing endpoint of Plone REST API to fetch content
 * Display the fetched data

 .. only:: not presentation

-    Volto has multiple views for listing objects.
-Most of them list all objects in a folder or folderish type like the ``listing_view`` with title and description.
+    Volto has has a default view for content type ``Document``.
-    The talk list should also show information about the dates, the locations and the speakers.
-We will create an additonal view for the folder content type.
+    The talk list should list all talks in this folderish page and also show information about the dates, the locations and the speakers.
+We will create an additonal view for the content type ``Document``.

 Register the view in Volto and Plone